tiipotto/tii/README.md

 and never written out as all IO/Errors on the underlying connection are assumed to be fatal.

-If no user code (Filter/Endpoint/NotFoundHandler/ErrorHandler) fully consumes the request body then Humpty will consume and discard the entire RequestBody after writing the Response.
+If no user code (Filter/Endpoint/NotFoundHandler/ErrorHandler) fully consumes the request body then Tii will consume and discard the entire RequestBody after writing the Response.
 Any error that occurs during this is treated as a fatal error.
 User code is free to read from the request body during writing of the ResponseBody.
 This is useful for doing in place transformation of large data (such as video transcoding) where first reading the entire source before beginning to produce an output is not acceptable.

 ## Use your own Thread Pool
-By default, whenever humpty needs to spawn a thread it uses `thread::Builder::new().spawn` to spawn a new thread.
+By default, whenever tii needs to spawn a thread it uses `thread::Builder::new().spawn` to spawn a new thread.
-Humpty does not do or need this by default, only if you enable and use some features such as "rust-tls" or "extras" then some functions will offer a way for you to pass a thread pool.
+Tii does not do or need this by default, only if you enable and use some features such as "rust-tls" or "extras" then some functions will offer a way for you to pass a thread pool.
 It is very obvious to the user when this is the case.

-Your custom thread pool will have to implement the humpty::ThreadAdapter trait.
+Your custom thread pool will have to implement the tii::ThreadAdapter trait.
 This trait requires your implementation to provide a single "spawn" function that runs the given task and returns some type of join handle.
 It should not be hard or much effort to implement this trait for any given thread pool.